Constraining dimension-6 SMEFT with higher-order predictions for $p p \to t W$: Introduction

 For phenomenological applications, the limiting factor is often theoretical accuracy; namely, turning precision measurements into meaningful constraints on Wilson coefficients requires predictions that are computed consistently in the EFT expansion and at sufficiently high perturbative order.
 This has motivated substantial progress on SMEFT calculations beyond leading order (LO), with a range of next-to-leading order (NLO) studies now available~\cite{Grober:2015cwa,Zhang:2016omx,Passarino:2016pzb,Englert:2019rga, Dawson:2024pft, Bellafronte:2025jbk, Bellafronte:2026mhp}.
 On the practical side, automated NLO QCD computations in the SMEFT can be performed in \madgraph~\cite{Alwall:2014hca} through the \smeftatnlo~package~\cite{Degrande:2020evl}.

 Top-quark production processes provide opportunities for the study of the SMEFT and its effective higher-dimensional operators.
 In Ref.~\cite{Kidonakis:2023htm}, calculations at approximate next-to-next-to-leading order (aNNLO) were performed for the chromomagnetic dipole operator in top-antitop pair production.
 In this study, we use higher-order calculations for the associated production of a top quark with a $W$ boson ($tW$ production) to constrain dimension-6 SMEFT operators.
+Rather than aiming for the most competitive global bounds, our focus is on establishing perturbative-QCD control in this channel and quantifying how higher-order corrections and a realistic QCD uncertainty budget affect EFT sensitivity and the perturbative stability of the extracted constraints.

 The $tW$ process has the second largest cross section among single-top production processes at LHC energies, and many cross-section measurements have been taken by ATLAS and CMS \cite{ATLAS:2012bqt,CMS:2012pxd,CMS:2014fut,ATLAS:2015igu,ATLAS:2016ofl,ATLAS:2017quy,CMS:2018amb,ATLAS:2019hhu,ATLAS:2020cwj,CMS:2021vqm,CMS:2022ytw,ATLAS:2024ppp,CMS:2024okz}.
 Results for $tW$ production and decays appeared at LO in Refs.~\cite{Ladinsky:1990ut,Heinson:1996zm,Moretti:1997ng,Belyaev:1998dn}, and with some additional corrections in~\cite{Tait:1999cf,Belyaev:2000me}.
 The full NLO cross section for this process was presented in Refs.~\cite{Zhu:2002uj,Campbell:2005bb,Cao:2008af}.
 NLO calculations with decays of the top quark and the $W$ boson were made in Ref. \cite{Campbell:2005bb}, and with parton showers in \cite{Frixione:2008yi,Re:2010bp}.
 Some progress towards 2-loop QCD amplitudes was made in \cite{Chen:2021gjv,Long:2021vse,Chen:2022ntw,Wang:2022enl,Chen:2022yni,Chen:2022pdw}.